Our Beloved Summer: Production

 The series reunites Choi Woo-shik and Kim Da-mi, who worked together in the 2018 mystery action film The Witch: Part 1.
 The Subversion.
 It also marks Studio N's first original drama.

 Casting

 In March 2021, Choi Woo-shik and Kim Da-mi were confirmed for the series.
 The rest of the lineup was confirmed on July 8.

 Filming

 Filming began in early July 2021.

 Release

 Our Beloved Summer premiered on SBS TV on December 6, 2021, and aired on Mondays and Tuesdays at 22:00 (KST).
 It is also available for streaming on Netflix.

 Adaptation

-A webtoon based on Our Beloved Summer is under production.
-The webtoon is a prequel that depicts the high school days of the two main characters of the TV series (Choi Ung and Kook Yeon-soo) and was released on Naver Webtoon in 2021.
+A webtoon based on Our Beloved Summer is a prequel that depicts the high school days of the two main characters of the TV series (Choi Ung and Kook Yeon-soo) and was released on Naver Webtoon in 2021.